Geography of Uganda

-The climate is tropical and equatorial as well with two dry spells (December to February, June to August).
-While the Northeast of the country is semiarid and Districts falling prey include Moroto, Kabong, Nakapiripiriti, Karenga.
-The terrain of Uganda mostly consist of plateaus surrounded by a rim of mountains including the Rwenzori mountain range.
-Notable national parks include Bwindi, Rwenzori Mountains which has snow on its peak, Margherita, Kibale, Mgahinga National Park, Mount Elgon National game Park, Kidepo National game Park and Queen Elizabeth National game Park, with thick forests to modify climate and to mention; Uganda's plant cover is Savannah.However, Forests also act as a source of Herbal Medicine.
+The climate is generally tropical and equatorial with two dry periods from December to February and June to August.
+The northeast of the country is semiarid, including Moroto, Kabong, Nakapiripiriti, and Karenga districts.
+The terrain of Uganda mostly consist of plateaus surrounded by a rim of mountains including the Rwenzori Mountain range.
+Notable national parks include Bwindi, Rwenzori Mountains which has snow on its peak, Margherita, Kibale, Mgahinga National Park, Mount Elgon National game Park, Kidepo National game Park and Queen Elizabeth National game Park, with thick forests to modify climate.
+Uganda's plant cover is Savannah.
+However, forests also act as a source of Herbal Medicine.

-Some geographical places like Jinja and Kapchorwa have water Springs like Muchsion falls, Bujagali falls, karuma falls and Sipii falls that aids Hydro Electric Power Generation and to cite out; Bujagali falls generates 5 MW that is exported to our physically disadvantaged neighbourhood in the names Rwanda and Burundi.
+Some geographical places like Jinja and Kapchorwa have water Springs like Murchison Falls, Bujagali Falls, karuma falls and Sipii falls that aids Hydro Electric Power Generation and to cite out; Bujagali falls generates 5 MW that is exported to our physically disadvantaged neighbourhood in the names Rwanda and Burundi.

 Inselbergs are common features in the geography of Uganda.
 The inselbergs are commonly made of granite, sometimes of gneiss and never of amphibolite or volcanic rock.
 Protruding quartzite hills tend to form ridges rather than "true inselbergs".